-In his book entitled A Left Hand Like God: A History of Boogie-Woogie Piano, author Peter Silvester wrote of Seeley, "His solos are notable for their coherence and logical progression, which propels them to a satisfying climax.
+In his book, A Left Hand Like God: A History of Boogie-Woogie Piano, author Peter Silvester wrote of Seeley, "His solos are notable for their coherence and logical progression, which propels them to a satisfying climax.
 Of all the contemporary pianists, Seeley reproduces the sound and spirit of Meade Lux Lewis with the most conviction and sometimes even surpasses the master".

 Bob is a phenomenal pianist and one of the greatest boogie woogie players ever.
 Don't miss this opportunity to see Bob Seeley, a living legend and a link to the great boogie woogie players from the early 20th Century.

 Steinway artist Judy Carmichael is a leading interpreter of stride piano and swing.
-Count Basie nicknamed her “Stride," acknowledging the command with which she plays this demanding piano style.
-She received a Grammy nomination for her first recording, Two-Handed Stride, which included four giants of jazz from the Count Basie Orchestra: Red Callendar, Harold Jones, Freddie Green, and Marshall Royal.
-A native of California, Carmichael moved to New York in the early 80’s and has maintained a busy concert schedule ever since.
+Count Basie nicknamed her “Stride," acknowledging the command with which she plays this demanding style.
+She received a Grammy nomination for her recording, Two-Handed Stride, which included four giants of jazz from the Count Basie Orchestra: Red Callendar, Harold Jones, Freddie Green, and Marshall Royal.
+A native of California, Carmichael moved to New York in the 1980s and has maintained a busy schedule ever since.
 She has toured for the U. S. Information Agency throughout India, Portugal, Brazil and Singapore; in 1992 she was the first jazz musician sponsored by the U. S. Government to tour China.
 Judy has been featured on numerous television and radio programs, including Entertainment Tonight, A Prairie Home Companion, CBS Sunday Morning, shows on the BBC and many others.

 One of a handful of musicians who approach jazz from a perspective of its entire history, Judy Carmichael explores the music deeply, infusing it with a “fresh, dynamic interpretation of her own” (Washington Post).
 The National Endowment for the Arts rewarded Carmichael’s knowledge of piano with a major grant to present early greats on film and to discuss the history and development of jazz piano with college students across the country.